mikaelvesavuori/minimal-useful-react-pwa/readme.md

 ![Google Chrome: Lighthouse ratings on Netlify with "Applied Fast 3G"](/lighthouse.png 'Google Chrome: Lighthouse ratings on Netlify with "Applied Fast 3G"')

+NOTE: There is an unfortunate minor point deduction on Best practices because of Lighthouse's HTTP2 bug.
+This should be 100.

 ## Features

 - Complete Progressive Web App experience: Installable, splash screens on load, Service Worker caching with automatic checks for updates...
 - Uses babel-preset-env and browserslist to target more modern browers, cutting down bundle size a lot
-- 100% Lighthouse scores (minus a few points on Netlify, because of Lighthouse's HTTP2 bug)
+- 100% Lighthouse scores (minus a few points on Best practices because of Lighthouse's HTTP2 bug)
 - Extremely small: 49.9kb gzipped in Chrome (first load; then 0 bytes refresh)
 - Route splitting
 - No opinions on state management: Add whatever you want if you don't want regular local state or Context